pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_frontend.md

 ### 1. Login to Google Cloud Console and Open Kubernetes Engine:

-* Login to Google Cloud Console using the credentials provided by the lab instructor.
+Login to Google Cloud Console using the credentials provided by the lab instructor.

+You can find the details of login method at this link - [Google Cloud Access](/LAB_access/#4-google-cloud-access)

 ### 2. Creating Deployment Definition using GKE UI on Google Cloud Console: